- Calcium-Channel Blocking Agents, Dihydropyridine

 Pharmacokinetic or pharmacodynamic interaction unlikely

-90–95% absorbed following oral administration of conventional capsules, with peak plasma isradipine concentrations attained in about 1.5 hours.1
+90–95% absorbed following oral administration, with peak plasma isradipine concentrations attained in about 1.5 hours.1

-In patients with hepatic impairment, the peak plasma concentration and AUC of conventional capsules are increased by 32 and 52%, respectively.1
+In patients with hepatic impairment, peak plasma concentration and AUC are increased by 32 and 52%, respectively.1

-In patients with mild renal impairment (Clcr 30–80 mL/min), the AUC of conventional capsules is increased by 45%; however, in patients with severe renal failure (Clcr <10 mL/min) who have been on hemodialysis, AUC is decreased by 20–50%.1
+In patients with mild renal impairment (Clcr 30–80 mL/min), AUC is increased by 45%; however, in patients with severe renal failure (Clcr <10 mL/min) who have been on hemodialysis, AUC is decreased by 20–50%.1

 It is not known whether isradipine is distributed into milk.1